-Our embedded hardware design and development services include simple and complex designs from concept to production.
+Our embedded hardware design services include simple and complex designs from concept to production.
 We build embedded systems for modern devices, both consumer and industrial.
 Telecom, consumer electronics, medicine, education – see the range of services we provide to implement embedded hardware for these application areas:

 PCB design & layout

-We take your product specifications through to architecture design, schematics, printed circuit board layout and all the way to organizing manufacturing and assembly.
+Our electronic designers take your product specifications through to architecture design, schematics, printed circuit board layout and all the way to organizing manufacturing and assembly.
 We use computer-aided design (CAD) software including professional industrial design tools such as Altium Designer, Cadence Allegro, Eagle Cad, OrCad and KiCad.
 We guarantee compliance with international quality standards.